hcazzz/hcazzz.github.io/essays/Design_Patterns.md

 This code snippet is an example similar to Observer design pattern where a subject maintains a list of its observers and notifies them of any state changes by calling one of their methods.
 In this context, ‘useTracker’ establishes a data connection between the Meteor data source ‘Stuffs’ and this fetches data which allows you to update/edit the data.
 When the state of the data is changed, it gets updated in the database and re-renders the page.

-## How about a different language?
+## How About a Different Language?
 When it comes to programming in C# you may come across the Repository pattern which is when you create a layer between an application’s business logic and data storage.
 You can think of it like a company's HR (Human Resources) department.
 HR is responsible for managing employee records, and information.
 They handle a lot of the paperwork involved, now if someone from another department got fired or quit, their boss would interact with HR to process it.
 In this example, HR can be seen as the repository layer acting as the layer between the business logic, and the data storage.

 Enough analogies, in order to fully understand what we are talking about, its best to see an example,